 - Moisten the scarf with alum solution (1 tsp. alum to 1 quart of hot water) till just damp, but not dripping.

 - Roll up the scarf fabric tightly and place in a sealed sandwich bag.

 - Steam the sandwich bag over simmering water for 15 minutes or microwave on high for 2 min – twice.

 - Put the sealed sandwich bag in a warm, dark place for 24 to 48 hours.

 And most of all have fun.
-There’s so many unique ways to enjoy natural dyes and share them with your children and grandchildren.
+There are so many unique ways to enjoy natural dyes and share them with your children and grandchildren.
 Pass on the lost art of natural dyeing and enjoy the journey.